Neora Valley National Park – Kalimpong, WestBengal

 - Peaceful setting with prayer flags and mountain views

-- Forest village known for its hanging canopy bridge
+- Forest village is known for its hanging canopy bridge

 - Ideal for birdwatching and sunrise views of Kanchenjunga